 Florence Falls was probably our favourite waterfall in Litchfield National Park.

 What made this waterfall stand out to Julie and I was its multi-tiered, multi-segmented shape with a crocodile-free swimming hole that was perfect for lingering about and cooling off.

 In addition to its characteristics, we were able to enjoy the view of the falls from an overlook near its top as well as from its cool and shady base.

-We weren’t alone in our sentiments towards the falls because it was very popular as many other people were sharing the experience with us during our visit.
+We weren’t alone in our sentiments towards the falls because it was very popular as many other people were sharing the experience with us during our visits.

 Anyways, Florence Creek was said to tumble possibly 30-40m in total (though admittedly, I’m just guessing here).

 The main drops were said to be about 20-25m tall, but there was an upper tier that we could easily see from the upper lookout.